Keturahkalio/Eduaction-for-All/README.md

   As a Data Analyst working for the charity, Education for All; the Head of Fundraising has asked me to present the data on donor insights and donation rates.
 Within     the Fundraising team, my objectives are to; Increase the number of donors in your database, increase the donation frequency of your donors and increase the value of   donations in your database.

+  I have gathered insights from the Datasets provided which are;

+   • Donation Data

+   • Donor Data

   BUSINESS PROBLEM

   To use insights generated from the data provided to come up with strategies to increase value and frequency of donations for the following year.